Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Assertations:

-1. Upon selecting the "Login" button, the user is directed to the sign-in page.
+1. Upon selecting the "Sign In" button, the user is directed to the sign-in page.

 2. Upon entering valid credentials (email and password), the user is redirected to the main page.